 What Are The Types of Air Stones?

 Air stones are available in different shapes and sizes.
 Although the air stones are all designed for the same purpose, some may be better suited for a certain type of tank.
 In other words, not all air stones will be a perfect fit for all types of tanks.
 Here are the types of are air stones you can choose.

 There isn’t a lot of difference between silica stones and aluminum oxide stones in terms of performance.
-But when it comes to durability, aluminum oxide stones are a better option.
+When it comes to durability, aluminum oxide stones are a better option.
 These stones are capable of withstanding years of use and harsh cleaning.
 These stones are mostly used in industrial or larger ponds.

 Aluminum oxide stones are not recommended for use in glass aquariums because of their rough surface.
 These can vibrate and scratch the glass, which will lead to the development of cracks over time.

-For more information on the types of air stones, you can visit this page, where you’ll also learn how to clean them.
+For more information on the types of air pumps, you can visit this page, where you’ll also learn how to clean them.